adnanzameer/optimizely-seoboost/README.md

 * **robots.txt:** Editors can manage the robots.txt file seamlessly through the SBRobotsTxt pagetype.

-* **Canonical Link:** It provides support for a Custom canonical tag in the CMS (if any), partial routing, Simple address, Page shortcuts (Fetchdata, Internal shortcut), multi-site & multi domain support, and automatic handling of trailing slashes.
+* **Canonical Link:** It provides support for a Custom canonical tag in the CMS (if any), partial routing, Simple address, Page shortcuts (Fetchdata, Internal shortcut), multi-site & multi-domain support, and automatic handling of trailing slashes.

-* **Alternate Links (hreflang attributes):** Similar to Canonical Link support, it includes features such as Custom canonical tags in the CMS, partial routing, Simple address, Page shortcuts (Fetchdata, Internal shortcut),  multi-site & multi domain support, and automatic trailing slash handling.
+* **Alternate Links (hreflang attributes):** Similar to Canonical Link support, it includes features such as Custom canonical tags in the CMS, partial routing, Simple address, Page shortcuts (Fetchdata, Internal shortcut),  multi-site & multi-domain support, and automatic trailing slash handling.

 * **Breadcrumbs item:** This feature aids in the administration of breadcrumb items, contributing to an enhanced navigational experience.